BrucePerens/internationalize/README.md

 ```crystal
 t "string", add: [user.preferred_pronoun(language_tag)]
 ```
-This is sometimes necessary because languages other than English tend to masculinize sentences if the proper gender pronoun is not known.
+This is sometimes necessary because languages other than English may gender nouns, and thus translations tend to masculinize sentences unless the programmer and translators take some care to avoid that.

 When the argument `-Demit-translation-strings` is provided to `crystal build`,